danytulumidis/danytulumidis/README.md

 [![Header](https://images.unsplash.com/photo-1564865878688-9a244444042a?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1350&q=80 "Header")](https://images.unsplash.com/photo-1564865878688-9a244444042a?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1350&q=80)
 ### Hi there!
 Im Dany and i love build stuff and solve problems 👋
 <p align="center">Im a Developer that loves learning new stuff each day!
-I mostly work with Angular and Typescript but always use the right tool for the job.
+Currently learning all kind of low level stuff focusing on C. Also interested in Assembly, Rust and Zig for the future.
 Always learning, always challenging myself.</p>

 - 🔭 I’m currently working on improving myself and try to be better than yesterday
 - 🌱 Love building stuff and solving problems